ProtonMail/proton-mail-android/README.md

 ## Setup

-The most straightforward way to build and run the project is by following these steps:
+The most straightforward way to build and run this application is to:

 - Install Android Studio: https://developer.android.com/studio/install
-- Clone the repository:
+- Clone the repository.
+You have two options:
-	- either by using the `Project from version control` in Android Studio or
+	- Use the `Project from version control` in Android Studio, or
-	- using the `git clone` command and importing it into Android Studio
+	- Use the `git clone` command and import it into Android Studio
-- Build and run the project directly from Android Studio
+- Build and run the app directly in Android Studio

-Alternatively, if you want to build directly from the command line (or using a different IDE, etc.), you will first need to install the command line tools from: https://developer.android.com/studio#cmdline-tools and install the SDK by using the `sdkmanager` tool.
-After cloning the repository with `git clone` you will need to edit the `local.properties` file so that it points to the location of the SDK, which for the various operating systems most usually is:
+Alternatively, if you want to build the app directly from the command line (or using a different IDE, etc.), you will first need to install the command line tools from: https://developer.android.com/studio#cmdline-tools.
+Then you will need to install the SDK using the `sdkmanager` tool.
+After cloning the repository with `git clone` you will need to edit the `local.properties` file so that it points to the location of the SDK.
+Depending on which operating systems you use, the location of the SDK is usually:

 - Windows: `C:\Users\<username>\AppData\Local\Android\sdk`
 - MacOS: `/Users/<username>/Library/Android/Sdk/`
 - Linux: `/Users/<username>/Android/Sdk/`

-Then, after moving into the project's root directory, you can simply run:
+Then, go to the app’s root directory in the command line tool and run:

 - `./gradlew assembleBetaDebug`
 - `adb install ./app/build/outputs/apk/beta/debug/ProtonMail-Android-1.XX.X-beta-debug.apk`